Collins J. Seitz: Personal

-Seitz's daughter, Virginia A. Seitz, is a well-known attorney, formerly at the Office of Legal Counsel of the United States Department of Justice, and now at Sidley Austin.
-Seitz's son, Collins J. Seitz Jr., is the Chief Justice of the Delaware Supreme Court.
+Seitz and his wife, Virginia Day, were married for 43 years.
+They had four children, two of whom went on to noted legal careers of their own: a daughter, Virginia A. Seitz, is a well-known attorney, formerly at the Office of Legal Counsel of the United States Department of Justice, and now at Sidley Austin.
+A son, Collins J. Seitz Jr., is the Chief Justice of the Delaware Supreme Court.
 C.J.
 Seitz Jr. was a founding partner at the Delaware law firm of Seitz Ross Aronstam & Moritz.
 A brother, John F. R. Seitz, was a career United States Army officer who served as a colonel in World War II and retired at the grade of major general.

+Seitz died at a retirement home in Wilmington on October 16, 1998, aged 84.

 Recognition

-In January 2025, President Joe Biden named Seitz as a recipient of the Presidential Citizens Medal, along with nineteen others.
+In January 2025, President Joe Biden posthumously awarded Seitz the Presidential Citizens Medal, for the significance of his ruling in the Gebhart case.